-Cedar Cliff Trail is a 2.1 mile moderately trafficked out and back trail located near Mt Vernon, IA that features a river and is good for all skill levels.
+Cedar Cliff Trail is a 2.1 mile moderately trafficked out and back trail located near Mt Vernon, Iowa that features a river and is good for all skill levels.
 The trail is primarily used for hiking, rock climbing, and fishing and is accessible from April until November.
 Dogs are also able to use this trail but must be kept on leash.

 dogs on leash

 The park offers some delightful views.
 The paths, while well-traveled and worn, do offer a challenge with good elevation changes (for Iowa), and some rockiness.
 Someone should be commended for maintaining the park.
 There was very little litter.